mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 6. Open your Mendix test project in **test/MxTestProject** in Mendix Studio Pro.
 7. Run the project locally.
-8. Verify with the Make It Native app that your app looks like the image below.
+8. Verify with the Make it Native app that your app looks like the image below.
    [INSERT IMAGE]

 The UI of our widget doesn't really look like a group box yet.
 Let's apply a default style to make it look like one with the following steps: